dev0l/booth-rental/README.md

 # Boother - Rent a Booth
-A Website project for Booth-renting
+A Website project for renting Booths

 * I started of with a simple start-/order-/contact page: **Lisses**